Milky Way: Appearance

 The Milky Way is visible as a hazy band of white light, some 30° wide, arching in the night sky.
 Although all the individual naked-eye stars in the entire sky are part of the Milky Way Galaxy, the term "Milky Way" is limited to this band of light.
 The light originates from the accumulation of unresolved stars and other material located in the direction of the galactic plane.
 Brighter regions around the band appear as soft visual patches known as star clouds.
 The most conspicuous of these is the Large Sagittarius Star Cloud, a portion of the central bulge of the galaxy.
 Dark regions within the band, such as the Great Rift and the Coalsack, are areas where interstellar dust blocks light from distant stars.
 Peoples of the southern hemisphere, including the Inca and Australian Aboriginals, identified these regions as dark cloud constellations.
 The area of sky that the Milky Way obscures is called the Zone of Avoidance.

 The Milky Way has a relatively low surface brightness.
 Its visibility can be greatly reduced by background light, such as light pollution or moonlight.
-The sky needs to be darker than about 20.2 magnitude per square arcsecond in order for the Milky Way to be visible.
+The sky needs to be darker than about 20.2 magnitude per square arcsecond for the Milky Way to be visible.
 It should be visible if the limiting magnitude is approximately +5.1 or better and shows a great deal of detail at +6.1.
 This makes the Milky Way difficult to see from brightly lit urban or suburban areas, but very prominent when viewed from rural areas when the Moon is below the horizon.
 Maps of artificial night sky brightness show that more than one-third of Earth's population cannot see the Milky Way from their homes due to light pollution.

 As viewed from Earth, the visible region of the Milky Way's galactic plane occupies an area of the sky that includes 30 constellations.
 The Galactic Center lies in the direction of Sagittarius, where the Milky Way is brightest.
 From Sagittarius, the hazy band of white light appears to pass around to the galactic anticenter in Auriga.
 The band then continues the rest of the way around the sky, back to Sagittarius, dividing the sky into two roughly equal hemispheres.

 The galactic plane is inclined by about 60° to the ecliptic (the path of the Sun in the sky).
 It is tilted at an angle of 63° to the celestial equator.

+Naked eye viewing

+Naked eye viewing of the Milky Way as a band across the sky is based on several considerations: